-Earlier this week, I published a blog post that added a missing puzzle piece to the 3CX supply chain attack (attributed to the sector of the s
+Earlier this week, I published a blog post that added a missing puzzle piece to the 3CX supply chain attack (attributed to the North Koreans, aka Lazarus Group).

 In that post, we uncovered the trojanization component of macOS variant of the attack, comprehensively analyzed it, and provided IoCs for detection.
 I'd recommend reading that write up, as this post, part II, continues on from were that left off.